apify/act-crawl-url-list/README.md

     // not much work will be repeated.
 With high value, the files in storage will be large.
     // By default 10.
     storePagesInterval: Number,

+    // If true, the act converts html to text and saves attribute html and text to all pages
+    htmlToText: Boolean,
 }
 ```